hengmamath/hengmamath.github.io/index.md

 ## Research Interests

 I’m interested in probability models with background in physics, biology and computer science, particularly those that incorporate tree structures.
-I have been worked on
+I have been working on the following subjects

 - **Erdős–Rényi graphs:** shotgun assembly problem.

-- **Branching random walks:** maximum, martingales(partition functions), and level sets
+- **Branching random walks:** maximum, martingales(partition functions), and level sets.

 I am trying to learn and work on more interesting models, e.g., universality class of log-correlated fields, Gaussian multiplicative chaos, random graphs and random networks, etc.